lexman/s-and-p-500-companies/scripts/README.md

 # Run the scripts
-The scripts retrieve data from Standard and Poor's website, computes a datapackage augmented with yahoo webservices and ***published back the datapackage to github***.
+The scripts retrieve data from Standard and Poor's website, computes a datapackage augmented with yahoo webservices and **publish back the datapackage to github**.

 In order to run the scripts, you'll need a valid on github with write access on the repository.